Professor-G/pyBIA/docs/source/Machine Learning.rst

 Machine Learning
 ===========

-While the convolutional neural network is the primary engine pyBIA applies for source detection, we explored the utility of other machine learning algorithms as well, of which the random forest was applied as a preliminary filter.
-Unlike the image classifier, the random forest model we've created takes as input numerous morphological parameters calculated from image moments.
+While the convolutional neural network is the primary engine pyBIA applies for source detection, we explored the utility of other machine learning algorithms as well, of which Extreme Gradient Boosting was applied as a preliminary filter.
+Unlike the image classifier, the ensemble model we've created takes as input numerous morphological parameters calculated from image moments.
 These parameters can be calcualated for astrophysical objects using the `catalog module <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_

-Given the extended emission features of Lyman-alpha Nebulae, these parameters can be used to differentiate between extended and compact objects which display no diffuse characteristics.
-Applying the random forest as a preliminary filter ultimately reduces the false-positive rate and optimizes the data requirements of the pipeline.
+Given the diffuse emission features of Lyman-alpha Nebulae, these parameters can be used to differentiate between extended and compact objects which display no diffuse characteristics.
+Applying XGB as a preliminary filter ultimately reduces the false-positive rate and optimizes the data requirements of the pipeline.

-Random Forest
+Ensemble Model
 -----------

-We can create our Random Forest machine learning classifier using the pyBIA `ensemble_models <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/rf_model/index.html>`_ module.
+We can create an XGB machine learning classifier using the pyBIA `ensemble_models <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/rf_model/index.html>`_ module.
 Unless turned off, when creating the model three optimization procedures will automatically run, in the following order:

 -  Missing values (NaN) will be imputed using the `sklearn implementation of the k Nearest Neighbors imputation algorithm <https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html>`_.
 The imputer will be saved so that it can be applied to transform new, unseen data, serving as a workaround for the issue of missing data values.